Learn to find complex eigenvalues and eigenvectors of a matrix.

-In Section 6.4, we saw that a matrix whose characteristic polynomial has distinct real roots is diagonalizable: it is similar to a diagonal matrix, which is much simpler to analyze.
-In this section, we study matrices whose characteristic polynomial has complex roots.
+In Section 5.4, we saw that an matrix whose characteristic polynomial has distinct real roots is diagonalizable: it is similar to a diagonal matrix, which is much simpler to analyze.
+The other possibility is that a matrix has complex roots, and that is the focus of this section.
 It turns out that such a matrix is similar (in the case) to a rotation-scaling matrix, which is also relatively easy to understand.

 See Appendix A for a review of the complex numbers.

 If is a matrix with real entries, then its characteristic polynomial has real coefficients, so this note implies that its complex eigenvalues come in conjugate pairs.
 In the first example, we notice that